raspberrypi/documentation/hardware/raspberrypi/boot_diagnostics.md

-## Boot Diagnostics on the Raspberry Pi 4 and 400
+## Boot diagnostics on the Raspberry Pi 4 and 400

 The bootloader EEPROM on the Pi 4 and 400 contains a diagnostic display which can be used to help troubleshoot certain types of boot problems.
 The diagnostic display is output on both HDMI ports, but only after a delay.
 This means it is not normally visible, however you can force it to be shown by booting the Pi with no boot device present.
 Note that early versions of the bootloader did not contain the diagnostic display.